learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 Here are the steps that we will perform for our problem, under the MapReduce framework:

-* Sequentially read a lot of data (text files in this case)
+1. Sequentially read a lot of data

-* Map:
-    * Extract something you care about

-* Group by key: Sort and shuffle

-* Reduce:
+   * From a text file in this case
+2. **Split:** Split the data into chunks that can be analyzed separately
+   * In this case, each line of the text file becomes a record in an RDD
+3. **Map:** Perform any relevant transformations
+   * We'll be splitting each line into words, making the words lowercase, and removing punctuation
+4. **Shuffle:** Group by key in preparation for reducing
+   * In this case, we want to group by the cleaned word
+   * Spark does this for us automatically; we just need to invoke the Reduce step
-    * Aggregate, summarize, filter or transform
+5. **Reduce:** Aggregate, summarize, filter, or sort
+   * We'll aggregate the frequencies, filter by frequency as well as by specific stopwords, and end by sorting by frequency

-* Write the result
+6. Write the result
+   * Our final result will be a list of tuples containing the top 10 words and their frequencies

 As a reminder, here is what it looks like visually, given the example we used before:
 ![](./images/word_count.png)

-### Initialize SparkContext()
+### Initialize SparkContext

-- First, import the `pyspark` module into this Python environment and initialize a `SparkContext()`
+- First, import the `pyspark` module into this Python environment and initialize a SparkContext with the conventional name `sc`
-- Initialize a local spark context
+- SparkContext should be local (standalone cluster)

 ```python